Convention

 Reserve your Room: Call the Hampton Inn and Suites at 979-337-9898 and tell them you are with the Texas Carnival Glass Club room block.

-Hotel Deadline: Monday, February 19th.
-Cancellations will be accepted up to 4:00 PM the day of arrival.
+Hotel Deadline: Monday, February 24th.
+Cancellations will be accepted at least 24 hours before the day of arrival (please verify on your individual reservation).

 REGISTER FOR THE CONVENTION